Templates & Components

 Authoring Fields

-Creating an Experience Fragment
+Creating an Experience Fragment in the AEM Experience Fragment section

 1. On the Navigation page, select Experience Fragments.